 Discussion: The mother, who puts up with a life for herself and her daughter of monetary deprivation, secrecy and isolation is portrayed as a sympathetic character who is just a reasonable victim of love.
 That’s very annoying.
 Tess also accepts her fate to a degree that doesn’t ring true, especially since she is obsessed with not ending up like her mother.
 Dylan is perfect to a degree that seems unrealistic.
 The sex scenes are kind of hackneyed and insipid.
 Once again, I found myself making grocery lists while reading about sex…

 Evaluation: I liked that the protagonist was a female who excelled at science, but otherwise, I wasn’t much taken with this book.
-But many reviewers on Goodreads disagree with my assessment.
-Be sure to check out their reviews here.
+But there are many positive reviews of this book.

 Published by Word for Word, 2013